harshitmamgain/CI-CD-Pipeline-with-Azure-DevOps/README.md

 # CI/CD Pipeline with Azure DevOps for .NET Application

-In this project, I have implemented an automated build and release pipeline for the 'Helloworldapp' application using Azure DevOps.
-The application is deployed on the Azure WebApp.
+In this project, I have implemented an automated build and release for the 'Helloworldapp' application using Azure DevOps, deployed on Azure WebApp.
 The Continuous Integration (CI) and Continuous Deployment (CD) processes are set up to automatically trigger whenever code is pushed to the Azure Repos.
 This ensures that any changes made to the code are immediately integrated, built, and deployed to the Azure WebApp without manual intervention.

 This streamlined approach enables faster and more frequent deployments, enhancing the agility and efficiency of the development and deployment cycle.
 The complete pipeline has been designed to ensure a smooth and controlled deployment process.
 To ensure maximum quality and reliability, I have added an approval step before each component of the release pipeline.
 This means that before proceeding to the next stage, such as building, testing, or deploying the application, an approval is required from the designated personnel.
 This allows for thorough validation and verification of the changes being introduced.

-Within the production environment, I have implemented a Staging Slot for the WebApp.
+In the production environment, I have implemented a Staging Slot for the WebApp.
 Leveraging this staging slot, the entire application is seamlessly hosted, ensuring a smooth transition during deployment.
 By performing a slot swap, Azure orchestrates the process meticulously, guaranteeing zero downtime for the application as it undergoes publication.

 # Overview